whilter-ai/ml-examples/README.md

 ### 🔁 1.
 Regression
 Predict continuous values – like housing prices, stock trends, and more.
-Explore linear regression, polynomial regression, and regularization techniques like **Lasso & Ridge**.
+Explore linear regression, support vector regression, and regularization techniques like **Lasso & Ridge**.

 ### 🧠 2.
 Classification
 Classify data into categories – like spam detection, sentiment analysis, etc.